gbencivengo/Simon-Game/README.md

 # Simon-Game
-Android Simon Game I created for Mobile Development Class
+Final Project for Android Mobile Development Class for CS 477